zesje/zesje/README.md

 #### Viewing test coverage

-As a test coverage tool, `pytest-cov` is used.
+As a test coverage tool for Python tests, `pytest-cov` is used.

 To view test coverage, run

-    yarn cov
+    yarn test:py:cov

 A coverage report is now generated in the terminal, as an XML file, and in HTML format.
 The HTML file shows an overview of untested code in red.